-Appendix 2

-Treasury Management scheme of delegation including Section 151 Officer responsibilities
+Appendix 2 - Treasury Management scheme of delegation including Section 151 Officer responsibilities

-The Commissioner has adopted CIPFA's 'Treasury Management in the Public Services: Code of Practice' ("the Code").
+The PCC has adopted CIPFA's 'Treasury Management in the Public Services: Code of Practice' ("the Code").

-The Commissioner's CFO shall borrow, temporarily invest and repay monies, subject to any constraints imposed by statute or the CIPFA Code of Practice, and subject to the general directions and within any limits prescribed from time to time by the Commissioner.
+The PCC's CFO shall borrow, temporarily invest and repay monies, subject to any constraints imposed by statute or the CIPFA Code of Practice, and subject to the general directions and within any limits prescribed from time to time by the PCC.
 The Chief Constable does not have the power to undertake any borrowing or investment activity.

-The Commissioner will approve the Treasury Management Strategy prior to the commencement of each financial year having first taken the advice of the Commissioner's CFO.
-The Commissioner's CFO shall report to the Commissioner from time to time during each financial year on treasury management activity and shall submit a Treasury Annual Report by the end of September each year.
+The PCC will approve the Treasury Management Strategy prior to the commencement of each financial year having first taken the advice of the PCC's CFO.
+The PCC's CFO shall report to the PCC from time to time during each financial year on treasury management activity and shall submit a Treasury Annual Report by the end of September each year.

-The Commissioner's CFO may make arrangements for the Force Chief Finance Officer, other officers or a strategic partner to undertake or procure, in a manner acceptable to the Commissioner's CFO, the daily management of cash, loans and investment work.
+The PCC's CFO may make arrangements for the Director of Finance & Corporate Services (S151) or other officers to undertake or procure, in a manner acceptable to the PCC's CFO, the daily management of cash, loans and investment work.

-No person shall borrow money on behalf of the Commissioner without the prior written approval of the Commissioner's CFO.
+No person shall borrow money on behalf of the PCC without the prior written approval of the PCC's CFO.

-The Commissioner's Chief Finance Officer will approve the arrangements for the treasury management function, including the day to day management, the production of the treasury management strategy, and supporting policies and procedures.
+The PCC's CFO will approve the arrangements for the treasury management function, including the day to day management, the production of the treasury management strategy, and supporting policies and procedures.

-Appendix 3

-The Treasury Management role of the Section 151 Officer
+Appendix 3 - The Treasury Management role of the Section 151 Officer